- Poker Room In Keene Nh Zip

 well-lit with TV's along the walls.
 No smoking is permitted in

-the poker room at all. - Hospitality: This poker room offers a bad beat jackpot and
+• Hospitality: This poker room offers a bad beat jackpot and

 also a high hand bonus.
 On top of this they offer food vouchers